-At The Davis Law Group, P.C. we are well-aware that the cost of legal services are of paramount concern to our clients and we do our best to maintain fees that are fair and reasonable.
+At The Davis Law Group, P.C., we are well aware that the cost of legal services is of paramount concern to our clients and we do our best to maintain fees that are fair and reasonable.
 Generally, and most importantly, the attorneys at The Davis Law Group, P.C. will not accept representation unless we believe there is a strong likelihood of obtaining a favorable decision in a case.
 While we cannot guarantee a result in any case, we can guarantee you that we will not take any matter before the Secretary of State unless, in our experience, the chances of a favorable outcome justify our involvement.

 In those rare cases, where we cannot be of assistance we will provide you with an explanation as to why and what steps, if any, you should take prior to proceeding in order to enhance your ultimate chances of success.

 If we believe we can be of assistance to you then fees are based upon the complexity of the case including such factors as the number of DUIs or other alcohol related offenses; seriousness of non-alcohol-related offenses; other criminal history, prior denials of requests for relief, etc. After a full consultation, we will be able to quote you a fee for our legal services prior to proceeding with our representation.If I Have Already Had a Hearing and Been Denied, Can a Lawyer Still Help Me?